drawable/fluss/examples/step1.md

 The [TodoMVC specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md) tells us everything we need.

+If you're just interested in the result you can see the final solution here (link will follow).

 ## Data

 Of course we'll need a todo.
 It has the following fields